inoxlang/inox/README.md

 **<summary>Installation on a remote machine (VPS)</summary>**

+**This install is not recommended for now since there are potentially memory leaks.**

 - Install the [Inox Daemon](https://github.com/inoxlang/inox/blob/main/docs/inox-daemon.md#on-a-vps---publicly-exposed-servers)

-- Install the VSCode/VScodium [extension](https://marketplace.visualstudio.com/items?itemName=graphr00t.inox).
-Make sure to read the Requirements and Usage sections in the extension's details.
+- Install the VSCode/VSCodium [extension](https://marketplace.visualstudio.com/items?itemName=graphr00t.inox).
+Make sure to read the **Requirements** and **Usage** sections in the extension's details.

 </details>